-The CRSN has created this page to list some of the relevant COVID-related resources for stroke survivors and caregivers at this difficult time.
-These have been compiled in response to the pandemic, but there are many more resources that you should see.
-Click on the toolbar above for stroke care information, guides, and peer support pages.
+The CRSN created this page at the start of the pandemic to list some of the relevant COVID-related resources available for stroke survivors and caregivers.
+Although compiled in response to the pandemic, many resources here are relevant day to day.
+Click on the toolbar above for more stroke information, guides, and peer support pages.

 If you or your loved one is having a symptom of stroke, call 911.
 Don't drive, call 911 F.A.S.T.
 Treatment will begin in an ambulance while travelling to a stroke hospital.

 • Aphasia Institute Pictographs The Aphasia Institute has many pictographs to facilitate conversations with people experiencing communication barriers.
-There are new templates about vaccinations, COVID screening, and giving consent to participate in online programs.
-To access the full selection of editable templates, visit the Aphasia Institute website at https://www.participics.ca/
+There are templates about vaccinations, COVID screening, and giving consent to participate in online programs.
+To access the full selection of editable templates, visit the Aphasia Institute website at https://www.aphasia.ca/participics/

 • Champlain Community Support Network: Access support services including pharmacy and food delivery, Meals on Wheels, telephone support, transportation options, and dementia support.